Updated: May 29

-In the last episode of Bea Inclusive TV, I gave you a few ideas on how to support non-verbal children with challenging behaviour.
+In the last episode of Bea Inclusive TV, I gave you a few ideas on supporting non-verbal children with challenging behaviour.

-This week I’m coming back to Lego® based Therapy topic and the most popular post on my FACEBOOK group this week.
+I’m returning to Lego® based Therapy topic and the most popular post on my FACEBOOK group this week.

-So, here is me inviting you to follow my journey in creating truly inclusive provision that helps you to support children and develop your skills.
+So, I invite you to follow my journey in creating genuinely inclusive provision that helps you support children and develop your skills.
 Are you ready?
-Let’s go!
+Let's go!

-I could tell you hundreds of true stories about Lego® based Therapy that show the creative, ground-breaking & original ways that schools find to use this approach to help, educate & support children.
-We know that Lego® based Therapy can play a central role in changing someone’s life for the better, within the world of education.
+I could tell you hundreds of true stories about Lego® based Therapy that show the creative, ground-breaking & original ways schools use this approach to help, educate & support children.
+We know that Lego® based Therapy can play a central role in changing someone's life for the better within the world of education.

 Many schools use Lego® based Therapy to overcome some of their student's limitations, but this approach works best when access to all students when delivered in the right way.

-A trained specialist that can deliver a child-centred and evidenced-based approach to all children as he is prepared to work with the most vulnerable one that he can get in his setting.
-Somebody who can assess children skills, target deficit skills, plan the support through the play and evidence children progress.
+A trained specialist can deliver a child-centred and evidenced-based approach to all children as he is prepared to work with the most vulnerable ones he can get in his setting.
+Somebody who can assess children's skills, target deficit skills, plan the support through the play and evidence children's progress.

-I could tell you all of that but today I will talk about the way you sort and store your Lego® which will depend on many different factors such as what kind of Lego® do you have, how many groups you are facilitating for or how old they are.
+I could tell you all of that, but today I will talk about how you sort and store your Lego®, which will depend on many factors such as what kind of Lego® you have, how many groups you are facilitating for or how old they are.

-If you like me are working with people age 4-99 then you will have to consider a few necessary things.
+If you, like me, are working with people aged 4-99, you must consider a few necessary things.

-But no matter what Lego® you have and with whom do you work there are 4 simple rules to remember that will save your money and keep you organised.
+But no matter what Lego® you have and with whom you work, there are four simple rules to remember that will save you money and keep you organised.

-There are 4 different groups of Lego® resources that you must keep separate.
+There are four different groups of Lego® resources that you must keep separate.

 2. The collaborative sets